angular/protractor/docs/page-objects.md

-Organizing Real Tests: Page Objects
+Organizing Tests: Page Objects
 -----------------------------------

-When writing real tests scripts for your page, it's best to use the [Page Objects](https://code.google.com/p/selenium/wiki/PageObjects) pattern to make your tests more readable.
+When writing test scripts for the pages of your application, it's best to use the [Page Objects](https://code.google.com/p/selenium/wiki/PageObjects) pattern to organize and make your tests more readable.

 In Protractor, this could look like:

 ```javascript
 var AngularHomepage = function() {